zinzloun/THM_WriteUP/README.md

     Host is up.
     Nmap done: 256 IP addresses (7 hosts up) scanned in 1.70 seconds

-So we have 5 hosts, excluding the IP .33 (current machine), .1 is the GW, we can proceed with services fingerprint as follows:
+So we have 5 hosts, excluding L-Srv01 (current machine) and 10.200.95.1 that is the GW.
+We can proceed with services fingerprint as follows:

     nmap -sVC -n 10.200.95.30,31,32,35,250